A Density Independent Formulation of Smoothed Particle Hydrodynamics: Numerical Experiments

 We tried two different realizations.
 In the first one, the particle mass is the same for the entire computational region.
 Thus, the inter-particle distance is smaller in the high density region.
 In the second one, particles in the high density region is four times more massive than particles in the low-density region.
 In both cases, particles are initially in a regular grid.
 For the equal-mass case, the number of particles in the dense region is 4096 and that in the ambient is 3072.
 For the equal-separation cases, those are 1024 and 3072, respectively.
 Initial velocities of particles were set to zero.
 Since the system is initially in the hydrostatic equilibrium, particles should not move, except for small local adjustments.

 Figure \ref{fig:surface} shows the time evolution up to $t = 8$.
-There is a clear difference between the result of the standard SPH and that of our SPH.
+There is a clear difference between the result of the standard SPH and that of DISPH.
 With the standard SPH, the high-density region, which initially has a square shape, quickly becomes rounder and almost completely circular by $t = 8$.
 We can understand this unphysical rounding as follows.
-As we stated in \S \ref{sec:SSPH} and \S \ref{sec:esph:pressure}, unphysical repulsive force between particles operates at the contact discontinuity.
+As we stated in \S \ref{sec:SSPH} and \S \ref{sec:disph:pressure}, unphysical repulsive force between particles operates at the contact discontinuity.
 We can see the effect of this force in the development of the gap of the distribution of particles near the boundary of two fluids.
 Because of this gap, the bulk of the system is slightly compressed.
 The system seeks to achieve the energy minimum, by minimizing the surface area of the contact discontinuity.
 Thus, the high-density region evolves to a circular shape, which minimizes the length of the boundary.
 In other words, the repulsive force effectively adds the ``surface tension''.

-Our new SPH gives a far better solution, as we can see in the lower two rows of figure \ref{fig:surface}.
+DISPH gives a far better solution, as we can see in the lower two rows of figure \ref{fig:surface}.
 The overall square shape remains there till the end of the simulation in the equal-mass case.
 The result of the unequal-mass case is even better.
-The equation of motion of our SPH eliminates the unphysical surface tension completely.
+The equation of motion of DISPH eliminates the unphysical surface tension completely.

 Figure \ref{fig:surface:1:64} shows the final state of the two-fluid system with the density contrast of 64.
 Our SPH handles the system without any problem (right panel).
 On the other hand, in the calculation with the standard SPH, a wide and empty ring structure is formed between two fluids.